-Infectious disease physicians play an important role in the hospital and PHC settings, not only because they work directly with concepts and tools of epidemiology and infection control,
+Infectious disease physicians play an important role in the hospital and PHC settings, not only because they work directly with concepts and tools of epidemiology and infection control, alongside infection control nurses, but also because they actively participate in and often lead PHC teams, thus acting as coordinators of these actions.

-Skills and expertise in microbiology, diagnosis and treatment of infectious diseases, infection control, antimicrobial resistance, and direct work with interdisciplinary teams24 place infectious disease physicians as facilitators not only among other professionals but also among other clinicians who work in direct patient care, enabling them to engage these professionals.
+Skills and expertise in microbiology, diagnosis and treatment of infectious diseases, infection control, antimicrobial resistance. and direct work with interdisciplinary teams place infectious physicians as facilitators not only among other professionals but also among other clinicians who work in direct patient care, enabling them to engage these professionals.24